How to Pass Large Arrays Without Blocking the UI

 }

 Transfer eliminates GC pressure but demands strict lifecycle tracking.
 Detached buffers cannot be reused.
-You must reallocate before the next handoff.
+You must reallocate before the next handoff — or use a buffer pool to reclaim returned buffers from the worker.

 Validation & Production-Ready Implementation